omishah/portfolio-landing-page-html-bootstrap-template/README.md

 # Credits

-I really liked this clean portfolio landing page design by Sajon @ https://dribbble.com/shots/16831903-Portfolio-Landing-Page 💕
+I really liked this clean portfolio landing page UI design by Sajon @ https://dribbble.com/shots/16831903-Portfolio-Landing-Page 💕

 So, I decided to make a template from the design, and here we're.
 I have used Bootstrap v5.2.✌️ 👏